-Please email Tanya (Davila T3@ uthscsa.edu) a title and a short 4-5 sentence abstract of your presentation \underline{at} least one week in advance.
+Please email Tanya (DavilaT3@uthscsa.edu) a short 4-5 sentence abstract of your presentation at least one week in advance.

 (2) A 20-25 min publication presentation (followed by questions)

 These presentations are meant to be similar to journal club presentations.
 Students present data from published manuscripts but should discuss how this work fits into their own research interests.
 Manuscript selections should be as interdisciplinary as possible considering the diversity of the seminar audience.
 Students should provide their own opinion and critique of the paper.
 Presentations must not be read from script (there should be no eye-contact with computer screen necessary) and must be practiced.